 When water occupies the pores between soil particles and displaces air, hydromorphic soil is formed in which oxygen is scarce.
 This determines what type of plants can be established to form the wetland.
 When they are near the coast, salinity is another factor that produces environmental heterogeneity.
 All of the above results in temporary and permanent herbaceous and arboreal wetlands of freshwater, saline, and hypersaline.

 Mexico's wetlands known as marshes and swamps occupy 6.5 percent of the national territory (INEGI, 2005).
 They include shallow coastal lagoons with their marine grasses, marshes, and oases in the deserts, mangroves and petenes, freshwater herbaceous wetlands (popales, tular), palm groves, and flooded forests.
-This great variability brings together an enormous amount of flora and fauna species and, therefore, high biodiversity, despite the fact that some of them are not very diverse by themselves, such as the mangroves.
+This great variability brings together an enormous amount of flora and fauna species and, therefore, high biodiversity, even though some of them are not very diverse by themselves, such as the mangroves.

 Hydrology is the main factor that determines and affects wetlands.
 Many of the differences between different wetlands are based on hydrological characteristics.
 This is the seasonal pattern of water level in a wetland and is defined by its duration (time that the flood remains), frequency (the number of times it is flooded in a given time), depth, and time of flooding.

 It significantly affects species composition, soil structure, metabolic processes, and often opens the ecosystem to lateral inputs and outputs of materials.
 Wetlands vary in their hydroperiod and salinity.
 The marshes and mangroves are periodically flooded by the tides and the former are the most saline.
 The forests and the popales are flooded with the freshwater of the overflow of rivers and the second ones remain flooded almost all the year.